Live music at The Foundry in Athens, Georgia

 Reserve your weekends for turning it up and traveling around the state to experience the highlights of Georgia's wealth and variety of music talent, iconic history, soulful pit stops and legendary landmarks.
 Here are suggestions for six jam-packed weekend getaways to Dahlonega, Macon, Columbus, Albany, Savannah and Athens that take you to every corner of the state to make the most of your Friday nights through Sunday fundays, before getting back to the weekday grind.

-Weekend road warrior bonus: We've even got your playlists covered.
+Weekend road warrior bonus: We even have your playlists covered.

 A mountain treasure, where prospectors still search for gold, Dahlonega and its music scene are true Georgia jewels.
 Local jam circles are, by some unwritten code, welcoming and inclusive – leathery old-timers play side-by-side with kids who have studied in the Georgia Pick and Bow Traditional Music School.